Decision on Class 12 board exams to be taken at the earliest: Minister | Education

 The virtual meeting was convened to decide on the Class 12 board exams and subsequent entrance examinations that were postponed due to the second wave of COVID-19.

+''I want to reiterate that both students' and teachers' safety, security, and future are supremely important to us,'' he added.

-Union Defence Minister Rajnath Singh chaired the over two-hour meeting.
-Union ministers Smriti Irani, Prakash Javadekar and Sanjay Dhotre were among those who attended the meeting, besides education ministers and secretaries of several states and union territories.
+Defence Minister Singh chaired the crucial meeting.
+Union ministers Smriti Irani, Prakash Javadekar and Sanjay Dhotre also attended the meeting, besides education ministers and secretaries of several states and union territories.

+According to officials, the options proposed by the Central Board of Secondary Education (CBSE) as well as the feasibility to execute them were discussed at length during the meeting.

+A large number of students and parents have been demanding cancellation of the board exams.
+The hashtag "cancelboardexams" trended on Twitter as the meeting was underway.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)